Riimu/Kit-UrlParser/README.md

 `parse_url()`, which differs from the specification in some subtle ways.

 This library has two main purposes.
 The first to provide information from the parsed URLs.
-To provide information, this library implements the standard URI handling interface from the PSR-7 and also provides additional methods that make it easier to retrieve commonly used information from the URLs.
+To achive this, the library implements the standard URI handling interface from the PSR-7 and also provides additional methods that make it easier to retrieve commonly used information from the URLs.
 The second purpose is to also permit the modification of said URLs using the interface from the PSR-7 standard in addition to few extra methods that make some tasks more straightforward.

 While this library is mainly intended for parsing URLs, the parsing is simply based on the generic URI syntax.
 Thus, it is possible to use this library to validate and parse any other types of URIs against the generic syntax.
-The library does not perform any `http` scheme specific validation for the URLs.
+The library does not perform any scheme specific validation for the URLs.

 In addition to the default RFC 3986 compliant mode, the library also offers options that allow parsing of URLs that contain UTF-8 characters in different